 Study Abroad Learning Outcomes Assessment at SDSU

-During the Summer 2015 and Fall 2015 terms, the SDSU Division of Academic Engagement & Student Achievement (DAESA) led a pilot study to assess SDSU student learning outcomes from study abroad, using the Global Perspectives Inventory (GPI).
+During the summer 2015 and fall 2015 terms, the SDSU Division of Academic Engagement & Student Achievement (DAESA) led a pilot study to assess SDSU student learning outcomes from study abroad, using the Global Perspectives Inventory (GPI).
 This project grew out of an initiative from SDSU’s Office of International Programs (OIP) to assess the quality of international programs, consistent with the practices of leading universities across the nation.
 The GPI was chosen due to the positive feedback about the instrument from colleagues at aspirational peer institutions.
 The pilot was funded by DAESA and the SDSU International Student Center (ISC).
-The survey was sent to 200 randomly selected SDSU study abroad participants before and after Summer 2015 programs, and then to 200 randomly selected SDSU study abroad participants before and after Fall 2015 programs.
+The survey was sent to 200 randomly selected SDSU study abroad participants before and after summer 2015 programs, and then to 200 randomly selected SDSU study abroad participants before and after fall 2015 programs.
 Once data were collected, the spring semester was spent analyzing the data.

 Results of Pilot (2015): The GPI questions are categorized into three dimensions: Cognitive, Intrapersonal and Interpersonal (More information about the GPI dimensions).
 Using a 90% confidence interval, there was statistically significant growth from pre-test to post-test along the cognitive and intrapersonal dimensions of the GPI for both summer and fall samples (t-test, Proportional odds, p<0.10).
 Among fall students, there was also statistically significant growth along the interpersonal dimension (t-test, Proportional odds, p<0.10).
-When compared nationally to other GPI respondents, SDSU students in both short-term and long-term do the same or better than the national averages on identity development, and especially long-term students make lots of progress with interpersonal skills.
-Our sample sizes, especially in the fall, were too small to draw definitive conclusions.
+When compared nationally to other GPI respondents, SDSU students in both summer and fall semester do the same or better than the national averages on identity development, and especially long-term students make lots of progress with interpersonal skills.
+However, sample sizes, especially in the fall, were too small to draw definitive conclusions.